Education » Prevention-Based Programs

 - Talking about Green Dot to your family and friends

 - Having Green Dot come speak to your organization, school, church, work, etc.

-Our evidence-based middle school prevention curriculum is implemented by Hope Harbor prevention educators and designed to reduce the prevalence of dating violence and sexual harassment among young people.
+Our evidence-based middle school prevention curriculum, It’s My Space, is implemented by Hope Harbor prevention educators and designed to reduce the prevalence of dating violence and sexual harassment among young people.
 The goals of the program are:

 - To help students define the meaning of boundaries and the role of boundaries in friendships and dating/romantic relationships.

 - To help students identify violations of their own boundaries and the boundaries of others.

 - To help students determine the key elements of a healthy relationship.

 - To help school administrators identify spaces in the physical environment of the school where students feel unsafe and create strategies for making those areas safer.